arYonefO/hunter/README.md

  - Consider caching the two_random_images
  - Consider blurred graff texture as background
  - Fix arrow render in Chrome
+ - Transition color on markers from dark to light?

 ### Done:
  - Add spork and factorygirl to facilitate testing